adamsol/Pyxell/docs/manual.md

 print a?[0]
 ```

-There is also an operator to directly retrieve the value in cases when it is certainly not null.
+There is also an operator to directly retrieve the value when it is certainly not null.

 ```
 x: Rat? = 1.5